wmboyles/AzurePhotos/README.md

 rm azurephotos.zip
 ```

-The command _should_ complete successfullly.
+The command _should_ complete successfully.
 However, sometimes you may get a 504 (Gateway Timeout) when the deployment eventually succeeds.
-In this case, you'll need to view the recently deployments in the Azure portal to get the correct status.
+In this case, you'll need to view the recent deployments in the Azure portal to get the correct status.